Diese Inhalte sind aktuell nur in englischer Sprache verfügbar.

 |a) Describe the organization’s processes for identifying and assessing climate-related risks.|| |

-Sustainability, including climate-related risks, is monitored and assessed as part of our enterprise risk management.
-Our assessment is based on a list of potential sustainability risks, which is reviewed regularly.
+Sustainability risks, including climate-related risks, are monitored and assessed as part of our enterprise risk management.
+Our assessment is based on a list of potential non-financial risks, which is reviewed regularly.
 Risks are classified based on their potential impact and likelihood.

 |b) Describe the organization’s processes for managing climate-related risks.|| |

 We see risk management, including the management of climate-related risks, as the ongoing task of determining, analyzing, and evaluating the spectrum of actual and potential risks arising from our business operations in our environment.
 This includes, where possible, taking pre-emptive and corrective measures.
 Our risk management system provides us with a basis for these activities.
 It enables management to identify risks that could jeopardize our growth or going concern and to take steps to minimize any negative impact.
 Accordingly, it is an important component of our management and governance.

 |c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization’s overall risk management.|| |

-Sustainability risks, including climate-related risks, are integrated into our company-wide risk management.
-The risk assessment is based on a list of potential risks, which is reviewed regularly.
+Sustainability risks, including climate-related risks, are integrated into our enterprise risk management.
+The risk assessment is based on a list of potential non-financial risks, which is reviewed regularly.
 Twice a year, the Management Board is informed about identified risks.
 The focus is on significant risks, which are above a defined threshold.

 Metrics and targets